Electronic Engineering Polytechnic Institute of Surabaya: Degrees

-EEPIS offers two degrees, Diploma-III is a three-year degree course, while Diploma-IV is a four-year course.
-The Diploma-III graduates will hold associate degree and Diploma-IV graduates will be granted with bachelor of applied science (B.A.Sc).
+PENS offers Diploma-III and Diploma-IV Degrees.
+Diploma-III is a three-year degree course, while Diploma-IV is a four-year course.
+The Diploma-III graduates will hold associate degree and Diploma-IV graduates will be granted with bachelor of applied science (B.A.Sc) or Sarjana Terapan (S.Tr) in Indonesian.

+In 2013, PENS became a pioneer of vocational postgradute degree in Indonesia by opening of Master of Electronics Engineering and Master of Informatics and Computer Engineering.
+The postgraduate programmes will have more practice in the laboratorium compared to other similar program in academic universities.

 In 2016, EEPIS has signed an MoU with GMF AeroAsia to provide a specialized vocational education for the company to fulfill the necessity of skilled graduates with Aircraft Maintenance Training Standard (AMTO) certificate.
 The graduates will be directly contracted by GMF AeroAsia as a professional worker.
 In the same year, PLN, an Indonesian government-owned corporation also signed same MoU with mutual schema.

+The first Vocational Doctoral Degree in the nation is launched by Directorate General of Vocational, Ministry of Education, Culture, Research and Technology in 2024 with subject of Doctor of Cyber-Physical System.

-The departments that the institution offers are:
+The programmes that the institution offers in main campus are: